j1clubry/j1club-docs-site/docs/presentation.md

 More Volunteers needed for

-1. Site creation/publishing
+1. Events Management
-2. Events Management
+2. Training
-3. Training
+3. Technical Activities

 ---